Assassination of Umberto I of Italy: Attack

-On 29 July evening he king had been invited to the closing ceremony of the Forti e Liberi gymnastics club in Matteo da Campione street: after arriving by carriage and watching the gymnastics exercises and the award speech by prof. Draghino, he set off towards the carriage at 9:30 pm to return to Villa Reale.
-Meanwhile Bresci took a position close to the main gate waiting the carriage to pass by.
+On 29 July evening, the king had been invited to the closing ceremony of the Forti e Liberi gymnastics club in Matteo da Campione street: after arriving by carriage and watching the gymnastics exercises and the award speech by Prof. Draghino, he set off towards the carriage at 9:30 pm to return to Villa Reale.
+Meanwhile, Bresci took a position close to the main gate, waiting for the carriage to pass by.
 As the carriage was leaving the gate, where there was a crowd of gymnasts forcing the vehicle to slow down, Bresci approached and hit Umberto three times with his revolver, firing the fourth shot blank.

 The monarch was hit both in the face and in the throat.
-The horses of the royal carriage became restless and the king was immediately taken to the Royal Villa, but arrived there lifeless.
+The horses of the royal carriage became restless, and the king was immediately taken to the Royal Villa, but arrived there lifeless.
 The king, entrusted to the surgeons Vincenzo Vercelli and Attilio Savio, was declared dead by them at 10:40 p.m.
-Meanwhile Bresci was surrounded by the Carabinieri, after the short fight captured and taken to the guardhouse of the Carabinieri barracks.
+Meanwhile, Bresci was surrounded by the Carabinieri, after a short fight, captured and taken to the guardhouse of the Carabinieri barracks.